PreethamAcharya86/Team_Interstellar_SafeBite/README.md

 4. Configure environment variables:

-Create a `.env` file in the main FoodAnalyzer folder (if not already present) with the following content:
+Create a `.env` file in the main SafeBite folder (if not already present) with the following content:

 ```
 GROQ_API_KEY=your_groq_api_key_here